A recipe for business success for the year to come

 If you haven’t already, now’s the time to launch a Facebook or Twitter page for your business.
 Or, if you have one that’s last post was a three months ago, it’s time to ramp up your activity.
 We’re living in the digital age and social media presents a new and important way to sell your services and engage with audiences.

 I’d recommend starting with one tweet per day, increasing this figure as you increase your social media presence and following.
 There are plenty of online tools available that can help you do this too.
-Hootsuite is a great tool that business owners can invest in and use to manage their social media in one place; it allows you to plan and schedule social media posts as far in advance as you like, which is extremely useful for time-pressured SME owners.
+For exmple, Hootsuite is a great tool that business owners can invest in and use to manage their social media in one place; it allows you to plan and schedule social media posts as far in advance as you like, which is extremely useful for time-pressured SME owners.

 Keep your eye on cashflow